The Need to Make Flying Safer

 The top floor of the Control Tower was accessed by a spiral staircase which led into a room divided into two sections- the Control Room and the Radio Room.
 These were for the working positions of the Civil Aviation Traffic Officers (C.A.T.O.), Traffic Assistants and the Radio Officers- each had a specific task.
-The Radio Officers were licensed to operate and communicate with the airliners by radio-telephony (speech) and wireless telegraphy (Morse code) with custom-built equipment built by the Marconi Wireless Telegraph Company.
+The Radio Officers were licensed to operate and communicate with the airliners by radio-telephony (speech) and wireless telegraphy (Morse code), with custom-built equipment built by the Marconi Wireless Telegraph Company.
 Marconi’s equipment was itself important in the facilitating of Air Traffic Control.
-The C.A.T.O.’s, supported by the Traffic Assistants, managed the departing and arrival air traffic to and from the UK.
-The area of coverage extended across the English Channel to the French Coast to the South and the Dutch coast to the North.
+The C.A.T.O.’s, supported by the Traffic Assistants, managed the departing and arriving air traffic to and from the UK.
+The area of coverage extended across the English Channel, to the French Coast to the South and to the Dutch coast to the North.

 Part of the advanced design of the Control Tower was the facility to remotely control airfield facilities and the remotely-located radio transmitting station.
-The radio transmitting station located three miles from the airport (for safety reasons) was equipped by Marconi with four 3 kilo watt custom-built transmitters and featured four 103 feet tall steel radio masts.
+The radio transmitting station located three miles from the airport (for safety reasons), was equipped by Marconi with four 3 kilowatt custom-built transmitters and featured four 103 feet tall steel radio masts.
 Marconi personnel had an office and a large presence at the airport.

 Additionally, airfield facilities such as inset runway lighting could be remotely controlled from the Control Tower.
 Inset runway lighting was an important step as it helped pilots land and take-off safely in poor visibility.
-Specialised runway markings (the chalk line) aided pilots during take-off and landing as it helped pilots maintain orientation and thus prevent loss of control of the aircraft, especially in conditions of poor visibility.
+Specialised runway markings (the chalk line), aided pilots during take-off and landing, as it helped pilots maintain orientation and thus prevent loss of control of the aircraft, especially in conditions of poor visibility.
 These features have been further developed and are standard features in runway design today.

 Air Traffic Control Towers are an instantly recognisable architectural feature that are synonymous with air travel.
 Speech radio transmissions were the new cutting edge technology of the 1920’s that were essential for the development of Air Traffic Control.
 Air Traffic Control is a critical part of the global air transport network and was an essential development that wholly stemmed from the necessity to manage the safety of airliners.